-Instagram is a veritable hotbed of writing talent.
+As it turns out, Instagram is a veritable hotbed of writing talent.
 If you’re into poetry, in particular, there’s a world of inspiration on there.
 I was really surprised when I looked into some of the writing communities on Instagram, so I’ve decided to round up a few of my favourites here.
 Check out this list of recommended Instagrams for you to make use of as a writer.

 Poets is an account that sources and shares some of the best poetry on Instagram, in my opinion.
 It’s a great starting point if you’re looking for poetry inspiration, or just a bit of a reminder on how to compose your own poems if it’s been a while since you last wrote one.

 I love this account so much.
-I can’t even explain why really, but it really works for me.
+I can’t even explain why really, but it really just works for me.
 This is one of the other great things about exploring Instagram for writers, you get to network with other like-minded creators.
 Anyway, go and check out Amoralee’s work for yourself!

-Darksentences is a great Instagram for writers, they have loads of variety in the writing that they share and provide opportunities for you to have your work featured too.
+Darksentences is one of my favourite Instagrams for writers, they have loads of variety in the writing that they share and provide opportunities for you to have your work featured too.

 I love these simple but direct poems.
 They always make me stop and think, which is what all good writing should do.

 Another great place to find inspiration for your poems or short stories, or even just to get you in the mood for writing in the first place.

 One of my